 Saint Francis Woodlands

 As part of the Staten Island Greenbelt, one of the largest urban nature preserves in the United States, St. Francis Woodlands provides visitors with three trails-all less than one-half-mile-long-for exploring its forested hills and upland swamp habitats.
 In addition, Saint Francis is located nearby the Robert Moses era Richmond County Parkway, adjacent to this property.

 ***Stay Safe- Bring a Friend When Out On the Trails***

 From the Staten Island Expressway, exit for Todt Hill Road.
 Parking on Todt Hill is not available.
-Parking is available in the residential area on Helena Rd and at the trail head at the end of Helena Road.
+Parking is available in the residential area on Helena Road and at the trail head at the end of Helena Road.

 For your safety and protection of the resource, the following regulations are in place:

-- All State Forests are Carry in Carry Out facilities
+- All State Forests are Carry in Carry Out facilities.

-- Unauthorized cutting of live trees or new trail building is prohibited
+- Unauthorized cutting of live trees or new trail building is prohibited.

-- Fishing is allowed in compliance with State regulations
+- Fishing is allowed in compliance with State regulations.

-- No camping is allowed
+- No camping is allowed.

-- Keep pets under control and on leash while other forest users are around
+- Keep pets under control and on leash while other forest users are around.

 - Unauthorized use of off-road motorized vehicles is prohibited.
 This includes cars, trucks, ATVs, and motorcycles.